Biden says Meadows ‘worthy of being held in contempt’ - NewsBreak

 Speaking to reporters briefly before leaving for a trip to Kentucky, Biden said he hadn’t read all the texts that Meadows turned over to the Jan.
 6 committee but added, “It seemed to me he is worthy of being held in contempt.”

-The House voted late Tuesday to hold Meadows, former President Donald Trump’s fourth and final chief of staff, in contempt of Congress for refusing to testify before the select committee investigating the Jan.
-6 assault on the U.S. Capitol.
-Two Republicans, Reps.
-Liz Cheney (Wy.) and Adam Kinzinger (Ill.), both of whom are members of the Jan.
-6 committee, voted with Democrats to approve the contempt charge.

 The move refers Meadows to the Justice Department, which will now need to decide whether to pursue criminal contempt charges against the former chief of staff.
 The Justice Department moved forward with a criminal contempt charge against Trump ally Steve Bannon earlier this year on a referral from Congress after he refused to cooperate with the Jan.
-6 committee.House votes to hold defiant Meadows in criminal contempt
+6 committee.House votes to hold Mark Meadows in contempt in Jan.
+6 probe

 The White House has sought to avoid commenting on or influencing ongoing Justice Department proceedings, though Biden told reporters in October he believed the department should prosecute individuals who refuse to cooperate with the Jan.
 6 committee’s subpoenas.